arve0/build-your-own-couchdb/src/04-create-database-only-when-missing.md

 note: Run with `RUST_BACKTRACE=1` environment variable to display a backtrace.
 ```

-We'll fix this by refactoring the main function into tests in the next chapter.
+Next up: Refactor the main function into tests.